Nuclear C*-algebras: 99 problems: Finding loops of automorphisms

 where the second map is evaluation at one of the two canonical generators of $A_\theta$.
 These maps are integer-valued and precisely encode the winding number of a loop in the torus around the two copies of the circle.
 So the direct sum of these maps is injective.
+However while we strongly suspect these loops define a $\mathbb Z^2$ direct summand of the fundamental group (and we would welcome a proof), it is unclear where the remaining $4$ generators comes from.